open-rmf/rmf-web/README.md

 #### Building Docker Images Locally

-If you would like, you can also build the images locally, doing so in simple with
+If you would like, you can also build the images locally, doing so is simple with

 ```bash
 docker-compose -f <path-to-romi-dashboard>/docker/rmf/docker-compose.yml build --no-cache